 What are living shorelines?

-- Living Shorelines: From Barriers to Opportunities - A report from Restore America's Estauries that provides the first national assessment of institutional barriers preventing broader use of living shorelines.
+Living Shorelines: From Barriers to Opportunities — This report provides the first national assessment of institutional barriers preventing broader use of living shorelines.
 The report provides clear recommendations and strategies to move forward.

-- Restore-Adapt-Mitigate: Responding to Climate Change Through Coastal Habitat Restoration is a study released by Restore America's Estuaries in April 2012.
-The report links ecologically important coastal habitat restoration, and the use of living shorelines, with adaption and mitigation strategies as a way to reduce the impacts of climate change.
+Restore-Adapt-Mitigate: Responding to Climate Change Through Coastal Habitat Restoration — This report links ecologically important coastal habitat restoration, and the use of living shorelines, with adaption and mitigation strategies as a way to reduce the impacts of climate change.